-In order to have a normal life, every Bulgarian needs 547 BGN per month, according to a study by the Institute for social and syndical studies of the Confederation of Independent Trade-Unions in Bulgaria (CITUB) for the period April – June 2012, said the chairman of the organization Mr. Plamen Dimitrov.
-This sum includes only expenditures on food, utilities and clothing.
+In order to have a normal life, every Bulgarian needs 547 BGN per month.
+This information is according to a study by the Institute for social and syndical studies of the Confederation of Independent Trade-Unions in Bulgaria (CITUB) for the period April – June 2012.
+The chairman of the organization Mr. Plamen Dimitrov had reported the update.
+However this sum includes only expenditures on food, utilities and clothing.

-It is yet to be researched how the shocking increase in the price of electricity from the beginning of this month will affect this sum.
-Mr. Dimitrov mentioned CITUB was insisting on an urgent meeting of the Council for Tripartite Cooperation so it could discuss measures which would compensate the small and medium enterprises and the general population.
+It is a matter of new reseach how the shocking increase in the price of electricity from the beginning of this month will affect this sum.
+Mr. Dimitrov mentioned CITUB was insisting on an urgent meeting of the Council for Tripartite Cooperation.
+So it could discuss measures which would compensate the small and medium enterprises and the general population.

 Read more here or at www.dnevnik.bg